typefaceoff/typefaceoff/ROADMAP.md

 Typefaceoff should reveal what OpenType features a font supports, let the user enable/disable individual features used in the proofing template, and/or select the stylistic set(s) used.

-### Planned for v0.2 (September 29, 2023)

-- Allow the user to customise the text used in the proofing template(s).
+#### Allow the user to customise the text used in the proofing template(s)

-- Configurable colours.
+Proofing text is currently a fixed, uneditable extract (from *Alice in Wonderland*).
+Users may wish to enter their own text to see how fonts look using copy that is more immediately relevant to their work.

-- Export type specimen to PDF.
+#### Export type specimen to PDF

 ### Planned for v0.3 (October 20, 2023)